ramzorevelo/MazeGame/README.md

 - Change the maze layout
 - Increase or decrease speed or time
 - Make enemies follow the player
-This is a great way to practice working with C++ classes, logic, and structure.

 ## Notes
 - All SDL3 and SDL_ttf files are already included in the project folder.